On this page you can find a brief step-by-step instruction on how to collect data according to the TALD methodology.

 See Datasets for more detailed guidelines.

-using our chapter template and the cheat sheet.
+After the final version of the chapter is ready, convert it to rmarkdown using our chapter template and the cheat sheet.

 Compile your own list of references using this table template.